Quinhydrone electrode: Principles and operation

-Quinones form a quinhydrone species via hydrogen bonding between ρ-quinone and ρ-hydroquinone.
-An equimolar mixture of ρ-quinones and ρ-hydroquinone in contact with an inert metallic electrode, such as antimony, forms a quinhydrone electrode.
+Quinones form a quinhydrone cocrystal by formation of hydrogen bonding between ρ-quinone and ρ-hydroquinone.
+An equimolar mixture of ρ-quinones and ρ-hydroquinone in contact with an inert metallic electrode, such as antimony, forms what is known as a quinhydrone electrode.
 Such devices can be used to measure the pH of solutions.
 Quinhydrone electrodes provide fast response times and high accuracy.
 However, it can only measure pH in the range of 1 to 9 and the solution must not contain a strong oxidizing or reducing agent.